Platform acquisition with identified add-on targets and a defined buy-and-build plan.

 Post-LOI search fund deals.
 Search fund operators identify a target, secure an LOI, and raise acquisition capital for that specific deal.
 Like independent sponsors, they take an active role in operating the business after close.

-Target companies are established, historically profitable businesses in industries with stable demand and low disruption risk: home services, professional services, healthcare services, light industrial, local consumer services, and business services.
+Target companies are established, historically profitable businesses in durable industries: residential and commercial trades, healthcare and provider services, testing and compliance, specialty distribution, auto and fleet services, professional and business services, and light industrial.
 These are operating businesses with years of financial history and recurring customer relationships, not startups or turnarounds.

 Deals are posted only when they meet our underwriting standards.
 We invest in fewer than 5% of the deals we review.
 Investors are typically presented with one opportunity per month, though cadence varies based on deal quality rather than a fixed schedule.

-If an account is approved, investors access the CapitalPad dashboard, where new deals are posted with a complete diligence package including the deal memo, sponsor overview, investor terms, deal structure, financial diligence materials, financial models, sources and uses, value creation plan, and sponsor interview.
-Investors can review the materials, ask questions directly, and request an allocation to co-invest.
+Once approved, investors access the CapitalPad dashboard, where new deals are posted with a complete diligence package: deal memo and sponsor overview, company description and investment merits, LOI and deal structure, investor terms, debt financing details, financials and diligence materials, post-close value creation plan, distribution waterfall, and a recorded sponsor interview.
+Investors review the materials, ask questions directly through the deal room, and request an allocation to co-invest.

 Most deals are structured for a 3 to 7 year hold, though this varies by deal and sponsor strategy.
 Each deal’s target hold period is disclosed in the deal materials before investors commit capital.